Cathedral Financial Consultants Limited, advising clients since 2003.

 Occupational Pensions in Ireland

-An occupational pension, also referred to as a workplace, company or employers’ pension plan, is a retirement scheme provided by your employer.
-These schemes are designed to offer a steady income stream post-retirement.
-Additionally, some occupational pension schemes may offer a lump sum payment upon retirement.
+An occupational pension, also known as a workplace, company, or employer’s pension plan, is a retirement savings scheme arranged by your employer.
+It aims to provide employees with a steady income after retirement.

 What’s in this guide?